haf/expecto/README.md

  - `stringHasLength` - Expect the string `subject` to have length equals `length`.
 If it does not then fail with `format` as an error message together with a description of `subject` and `length`.
+ - `isNotEmpty` - Expect the string `actual` to be not null nor empty
+ - `isNotWhitespace` - Expect the string `actual` to be not null nor empty nor whitespace
  - `contains : 'a seq -> 'a -> string -> unit` – Expect the sequence to contain
    the item.
  - `containsAll: 'a seq -> 'a seq -> string -> unit` - Expect the sequence